How to Make Your Workplace so Good that Employees Want to Stay

 Employee wellbeing is an increasingly important topic.
 Think carefully about the working environment, create spaces where people can meet and talk.
 I recently worked at a Professional Services business who deliberately created an area where people could eat lunch and socialise rather than eating on their own in their offices.

-It's so important, we have a whole eBook devoted to employee health and wellbeing.
+As it is so important, we have a whole eBook devoted to employee health and wellbeing.
 Get your free copy here.

-4. Have fun:
+4. Have Fun: